polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 ---
 title: Set up a Full Node
-description: Instructions on how to set up a full node in accordance to your platform and the differences between different node types.
+description: Instructions on how to set up a node in accordance to your platform and the differences between different node types.
 ---

 ## Introduction